FOCUS-As recession looms, British business sends out lending SOS

 Such companies account for 48% of private sector employment and about 1.6 trillion pounds, or 36%, of turnover, according to the Federation of Small Businesses (FSB), citing government data that defines small firms as having up to 49 staff.

-FSB Chair Martin McTague told Reuters he met Sunak and Hunt last Friday to demand fresh fiscal support for small businesses, including relief on asset sales and tax credits on research and development.
+FSB Chair Martin McTague told Reuters he met Sunak and Hunt last Friday to demand fresh fiscal support for small businesses.

-"How are we going to get out of this hole if it's not small businesses?
-Those sectors that have been hardest-hit by the pandemic, are finding it very difficult to try and get the banks to provide them with support," he said.
+McTague said in a statement after the government's fiscal plans were laid out that he was disappointed, citing less generous research and development tax credits and tax changes he said represented "stealthy tax grabs" on small firms.

+"While tackling inflation is essential, so are measures to create conditions for prosperity, growth and support enterprise.
+Today is a missed opportunity to avoid further economic slowdown," he said.

 'MAKE OR BREAK' FOR ECONOMY